gowthaman25/Image-Classification-using-CNN/README.md

 ### Prediction is done for Testing Directory and Single Image

 #### Here, this model is done using CNN on Google Colab.
+## For 50 Epochs, loss: 0.3125 - accuracy: 0.9271 - val_loss: 0.1992 - val_accuracy: 0.9600.
+Here,testing accuracy is 96% , this can be improved further upon increasing epochs and fine tuning.